Visit Saint Paul de Vence during your yacht charter in the South of France

 Saint Paul de Vence, the home of artists

 In the 19th century, the hills were covered with flowers, vines and olive trees.
-As the 20th century dawned, the village’s brown stone, the colors of the countryside and the light of the South of France attracted painters to Saint Paul de Vence.
-The artists enjoyed the company of Paul Roux, a many facetted resident of Saint-Paul.
+As the 20th century dawned, the village’s brownstone, the colours of the countryside and the light of the South of France attracted painters to Saint Paul de Vence.
+The artists enjoyed the company of Paul Roux, many facetted residents of Saint-Paul.
 Roux was a painter, an art collector and the owner of the Robinson, which was renamed the Colombe d’Or in 1932.
 The walls of the Colombe d’Or are still adorned with the paintings of these painters, even today.
-Many others followed in their footsteps, including Matisse and Picasso who would call in to see their neighbors in Saint-Paul, the former from Vence, the latter from Vallauris and Cannes.
+Many others followed in their footsteps, including Matisse and Picasso who would call in to see their neighbours in Saint-Paul, the former from Vence, the latter from Vallauris and Cannes.

 The Maeght Foundation